classaccounts/Predicting-Food-Insecurity/README.md

 ## Jupyter Notebook on GitHub Pages

-You can view the Jupyter Notebook in HTML form on your web browser at this address: https://classaccounts.github.io/Predicting-Food-Insecurity/
+View the Jupyter Notebook on your web browser at this address: https://classaccounts.github.io/Predicting-Food-Insecurity/

 ## Topic